smaxand/smaxand.github.io/_pages/research.md

 ## Working papers and projects (among others)

-A structural VAR for European climate policy
+European carbon pricing in boom and bust times

-oRaklE - An R Package for Long-term Electricity Demand Forecasting
+oRaklE - An R Package for Multihorizon Electricity Demand Forecasting
 *with T. Grandón and J. Schwenzer, [on github](https://github.com/Autarky-Power/oraklE_R)*

-Bivariate quantiles for basic needs
+Bivariate quantiles for measuring energy-income inequality
 *with F. Dorn*

 Do monetary policy shocks affect financial uncertainty?
 A non-Gaussian proxy SVAR approach